Managing an Apprentice

 Apprentices have been brought into departments through fair and open competition on Fixed Term Appointment contracts.
 This means they can apply for internal roles following the completion of the scheme.
 Apprentices should complete their apprenticeship before securing another role, (or demonstrate a strong level of commitment to completing the programme in a timely way) as this can affect progress on the apprenticeship.

-We aim for all our apprentices to apply for roles in the GCS upon completion of their apprenticeship, hopefully on promotion to Assistant Information Office (AIO) and Information Office (IO) roles, but we cannot guarantee roles at the end of the apprenticeship.
+We aim for all our apprentices to apply for roles in the GCS upon completion of their apprenticeship, hopefully on promotion to Executive Officer (EO) and Higher Executive Officer (HEO) roles, but we cannot guarantee roles at the end of the apprenticeship.

 Line managers can help by: